MicrosoftDocs/PowerShell-Docs/reference/3.0/PSScheduledJob/New-ScheduledJobOption.md

 ```

 This example shows how to use the **ScheduledJobOptions** object that **New-ScheduledJobOption** returns to set the options for a new scheduled job.

+The first command creates a **ScheduledJobOptions** object with the **RunElevated** parameter.
+It saves the object in the $RunAsAdmin variable.

+The second command uses the Register-ScheduledJob cmdlet to create a new scheduled job.
+The value of the **ScheduledJobOption** parameter is the option object in the value of the $RunAsAdmin variable.

+The third command uses the Get-ScheduledJobOption cmdlet to get the job options of the Backup scheduled job.The cmdlet output shows that the **RunElevated** property is set to True and the **JobDefinition** property of the job option object is now populated with the scheduled job  object for the Backup scheduled job.

 ### Example 4: Sort the properties of a scheduled job option object